Digit-Partitioning Primes and the Alignment Formula

 6/13 => 0.|461538| 12/13 => 0.|923076|

 Twelve fractions, but only ten possible digits.
-Read the leading digits.
-0, 1, 2, 3, 3, 4, 5, 6, 6, 7, 8, 9.
-The digits 3 and 6 each appear twice.
+The leading digits go 0, 1, 2, 3, 3, 4, 5, 6, 6, 7, 8, 9.
+The digits 3 and 6 each show up twice.
 The separation is gone.

-Three primes, three mechanisms, one condition
+Three primes, three mechanisms

 1/3 => 0.|3|